 A few people suffering from urinary abnormalities do not develop symptoms.
 Others may note differences in the color of their urine, the scent, or discoloration.
 However, many urinary conditions can cause irritation or pain that may be continuous, or sensations may occur and go.

 A few urinary conditions include differences in urinary activity or intensity.
-However, others impair an individual’s capacity to retain urine or induce while sustaining urine flow.
+However, others impair an individual’s capacity to retain urine or induce it while sustaining urine flow.
 Furthermore, fevers and shivers may also accompany urinary disabilities triggered by infections.
 Often, losing weight is the very first sign of urinary tract cancers.

 Prevalent symptoms of urinary disorders